aspose-cells/Aspose.Cells-Products/cells/en/python-net/merger/merge-xlt-to-mhtml/_index.md

 The following example demonstrates how to merge XLT to MHTML in Python.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XLT to MHTML.
 Upload your files, call Workbook.Combine method for merging files, and then save it to MHTML file.
 If you develop code in Python, this will be simpler than it sounds.
-See {{platform} example that merges XLT to MHTML.
+See Python example that merges XLT to MHTML.

 {{% /blocks/products/pf/agp/text %}}